Australian Income Tax Calculator

 Does the calculator include HELP/HECS and super?

-Yes — tick "HELP/HECS debt" to add the compulsory study-loan repayment (a marginal system from 2025-26, starting at $67,000).
-Super (12% from 1 July 2025) is shown separately because your employer pays it on top of your salary, not from your take-home.
+Yes — tick "HELP/HECS debt" to add the compulsory study-loan repayment (a marginal system for 2026-27, starting at $69,528).
+Super (12%, unchanged since 1 July 2025) is shown separately because your employer pays it on top of your salary, not from your take-home.

 Researched & verified by the Calcuris Data & Research Team.
 How we build and check our tools →